-Recognizable by its three towers between 75th and 76th Streets on Broadway, this turn-of-the-20th-century residence seamlessly combines classic architectural design with modern finishes.
+Recognizable by its three towers between 75th and 76th Streets on Broadway, this turn-of-the-20th-century luxury Upper West Side condominium seamlessly combines classic architectural design with modern finishes.
 The Astor was commissioned by William Waldorf Astor in 1901, updated with the addition of a third tower in 1914, and recently restored by the venerable design firm of Pembrooke & Ives.
-Exceptional pre-war details remain, from the decorative cornice that crowns the exterior to the intricate mosaic and marble details that lend the lobby its elegant and welcoming character.
+Exceptional prewar details remain, from the decorative cornice that crowns the exterior to the intricate mosaic and marble details that lend the lobby its elegant and welcoming character.

 A Breathtaking Entrance